-And here's something else to think about: it's estimated that nearly 25% of accidents related to farm machinery are caused by tractors.
+It is estimated that nearly 25% of accidents related to farm machinery are caused by tractors.
 One of the most severe types of motor vehicle accidents is the tractor overturn.

 In fact, to prevent such serious injuries and fatalities, the use of a tractor with a Roll-Over Protective Structure (ROPS) and a seatbelt has become mandatory.
 Since 2014, more than 60% of tractors manufactured in the U.S. have been designed with ROPS systems.
-If you were asked on the job to operate a tractor that was not provided with protective structure and seatbelt, remember that that was not legal.
+If you were asked on the job to operate a tractor that was not provided with a protective structure and seatbelt, remember that that was not legal.

 When farm employees work with machines that have the potential to cut, catch, crush, burn, or cause other harm, designers, manufacturers, and employers must take steps to ensure their safety and prevent catastrophic consequences.